GraceKeane/GraphTheoryProject_G00359990/README.md

 * How to understand the internals of the Google Cloud SSH engine
 * How to break a complex problem into smaller problems
 * Different ways of thinking about the problem
-* Differance between regular expressions
+* Difference  between regular expressions
 * How to create a README using Visual studio code
-* How to create and merge braches in GitHub
+* How to create and merge branches in GitHub
 * How to use words as links in GitHub README
 * How to add images and videos to a git readMe.md
 * How to create a table of contents containing headings and subheadings in Git